 - Secondly, don’t leave out the sugar.
 As odd as it may seem, a sprinkle of sugar aids in caramelization which adds color and, moreover, depth of flavor.

 - Thirdly, creamy sauces are KING.
 This may be a slight detour from classic versions, however I’ve always found the one element fried rice is missing is something creamy to tie it all together.
 Especially one that includes some acid (for example, vinegar, lemon or lime juice) to add a bright top note to an otherwise salty, less dimensional dish.

 - Lastly, top with fresh garnishes such as basil, scallions, cilantro, etc. (or a fiery fermented condiment like kimchi) to bring the whole dish to life.

 What Do I Do With Leftover Broccoli Stems?

-I always touch on their versatility and nutrition profile on Instagram stories, but just to reiterate their awesomeness, broccoli stems are:
+I always touch on their versatility and nutrition profile on Instagram stories, however just to reiterate their awesomeness, broccoli stems are:

 - Packed with prebiotic fiber, and therefore beneficial for digestion

 - Slightly sweet and less assertive than the florets, and with a texture similar to kohlrabi

 - Great for tossing in stir-fries and, additionally, roasting alongside root vegetables